Beta-Cygni-A/SimpleConsoleLibrary/README.md

 have level load program that loads only the console size amount of the level.

 Also we need to provide a control file for levels.
 We need a info file that tells us where the player cannot go.
 Maybe we can have the enemies and other stuff as seperate level files to allow the enemies to move within the level.
 This will use the bool grid.

+Replacement of inputs/returns is for efficency due to current is done by copying the value instead of passing/looking at original value.
+Copying costs perfomance and due to being a copy, it can be diffrent from the value copied and if you make changes to it, it will only be to the copy.

+Each object will have it's own collision.
+The background image can be overwritten by anything, than you have in game objects say a vehicle or enemy or bush or wall, they can be interacted with and will provide and check their own collision.
+Say everything in game is still, no collision proccessing needed, but if player or bullet or enemy moves, they themselves check their own collision.
+The player doesn't need to check for collision when a bullet is moving, the bullet does. the player, enemy, vehicles, bullets, obstacles... will be classes.